Frequently Asked Questions

 What can I use to show proof of residency?

-The following are considered proof of residency.
+The following are considered proof of residency, at least two of the following must be provided.
 Please note, the submitted documentation must include your legal name and the physical address of the student’s current residence.

 - Account statement from bank or financial institution

 - Tax document directly from the IRS, Form W-2 or Form-1099

 - Medical or insurance provider statement, invoice, or explanation of benefits

 - Court documents (original or non-altered, and must have current address on the document for proof of Idaho residency)

 - Government or official correspondence to the residential address (must have legal name)

 According to the State rules, only students who live out-of-state will have tuition fees.